alexchai2024/portfolio/README.md

 ## Academics
 ### Mathematics
--  Calculus AB (12th Grade): Explored concepts of derivatives, integrals, and limits.
-Earned an A.
+-  Calculus (12th Grade): Earned an A.
--  Statistics (11th Grade): Studied methods for collecting, analyzing, and drawing conclusions from data.
-Earned a B+.
+-  PreCalculus12 (11th Grade):  Earned a A.
--  Algebra II (10th Grade): Covered advanced algebraic concepts including quadratic equations and functions.
-Earned an A-.
+-  Pre Calculus 11 (10th Grade):  Earned an A-.

-### Science
--  Calculus AB (12th Grade): Explored concepts of derivatives, integrals, and limits.
-Earned an A.
+-  Foundations of Mathematics and Pre Calculus 10 (10th grade): Earned an A

+### Sciences
+-  AP Computer Science Principles(11th grade): Earned perfect marks and A+
+-  Chemistry (11th Grade): Earned an A
--  Statistics (11th Grade): Studied methods for collecting, analyzing, and drawing conclusions from data.
-Earned a B+.
+-  Biology (11th Grade): Earned an A
--  Algebra II (10th Grade): Covered advanced algebraic concepts including quadratic equations and functions.
-Earned an A-.
+-  Physics (11th Grade): Earned an A

-### Second Language
+### Language Arts
--  French (11th Grade): Earned an A+, 100%.
+-  French (11th Grade): Earned an A+, perfect marks.
--  French (10th Grade): Earned an A, 94%.
+-  French (10th Grade): Earned an A
+-  English(11th Grade): Earned an A-

+## Projects